phamousq/MenuCounterPy/README.md

   - source .venv/bin/activate
   - uv sync

+### Dependencies
+Required packages:
+- pyobjc-framework-Cocoa
+- duckdb>=0.9.2
+- pyinstaller (for building)

 ## Building
 - Using PyInstaller:
-  - pyinstaller main.py --add-data="counter.db:."  -n MenuBarCounter -F -w -y --clean
+  - pyinstaller main.py -n MenuBarCounter -F -w -y --clean
-  - .counter.db file will be located in ~/
+  - .counter.duckdb file will be created in ~/ on first run
-  - file will be in dist folder
+  - Executable will be in dist folder